-The pioneers were impressed.
+The Kenyan music pioneers were impressed.
 It even got a stamp of approval from Bien Aime of Sauti Sol.
 A strong hint of the ongoing support among Kenyan musicians of all levels and genres.

 Interestingly, the last music video I saw that went that viral was the Short & Sweet Gikuyu cover by Ayrosh in 2018.

 After the overwhelming reception, Serro realized it was time to release this song which she had recorded 2 years ago.
-Even though it was silly and comical, people loved it.
+Even though it was silly and comical, Kenyans loved it.

 And so she dropped not one but two music videos on 22nd September 2019.

-With an infectious melody and familiar guitar riffs, the upbeat Kamba benga track makes you want to dance like the second-hand clothes traders in the video.
-Or at least smile.
+With an infectious melody and familiar guitar riffs, the upbeat Kamba benga track makes you want to dance like the other second-hand clothes traders in the video.
+Or at least smile like Serro.

 Kasyoki is truly a lucky man.

 Both music videos were shot by the seasoned director Johnson Kyalo.
-And once again, Serro collaborated with the multi-talented producer Mutoriah – who was recently recruited to Muthoni Drummer Queen’s music incubation program perFORM.
+And once again, Serro collaborated with the multi-talented producer Mutoriah who is working on her debut album.
+And who was recently recruited to Muthoni Drummer Queen’s music incubation program perFORM.